Discovering Top-k Structural Hole Spanners in Dynamic Networks: Experimental Analysis

 \subsubsection{Training Settings}

 We implemented the code of GNN-SHS in PyTorch and fixed the number of layers to 2 and the embedding dimension to 32.
 The model parameters are trained using Adam optimizer, learning rate of 0.01 and weight decay of $5e-4$.
 We train GNN-SHS model for 200 epochs.
 We used 60\% of the nodes for training, 20\% for validation, and 20\% for testing.
-In addition, we used an inductive setting where test nodes are unseen to the model during the training phase.
+In addition, we used an inductive setting where test nodes are unseen to the model during the training phase\footnote{ {The GNN-SHS model used in this paper was intentionally designed as a lightweight architecture to balance accuracy and computational efficiency.
+This streamlined design allows for effective SHS detection in dynamic networks, particularly in environments with limited computational resources.
+However, the model is scalable and can be extended with additional layers or parameters for more complex applications, providing adaptability for a range of real-world dynamic graph settings.}}.